TDStrasser/KookaBlockly-Reference/docs/source/radio.rst

 Set Radio Parameter
 ~~~~~~~~~~~~~~~~~~~

-The Kookaberry's internal radio can be configured in a variety of ways if the default settings are not suitable.
+The **Kookaberry**'s internal radio can be configured in a variety of ways if the default settings are not suitable.
 This block provides access to the numerous parameters that can be set.
 Only one parameter can be set per instance of the block.
 Multiple instances of the block must be used to set multiple radio parameters.
 The block contains a drop-down list that enables selection of which parameter is to be set, and an input for a block that specifies the value of the selected parameter: